just-another-downer/landgrid-support/_articles/introduction-starter.md

 weight: 2
 category: Getting Started
 published: true
-title: Introduction to your landgrid.com trial account
+title: Introduction to your Landgrid Free account
 intro: >-
-  A landgrid.com Trial account lets you try out our property mapping software, for free.
+  A Landgrid Free account lets you try out our property mapping software, for free.
 ---